lballardini/apkill/README.md

 Check source and edit the few bits that need to be changed.
 All systems that are somewhat similiar Distros to Debian work as well.

 WARNING: Please check your local laws - never mess with devices you're not allowed to.

+DHCP starvation attack may not work with some sticks or chipsets.
+While nearly every common PCI network card should work, some sticks have trouble being fast enough.
+Until this can (maybe) be patched, there will be a list of sticks and cards that are known to cause such problems:
+(please contribute your findings.)

+AVM FritzWLAN v2 - can be used in all attacks but dhcp starvation